tri2sing/DataPipeline/README.md

 ## Description

-An emulator for multiple producers that emit time series data and that data is gathered by a consumer.
+An emulator for multiple producers that emit time series data and put the data on a queue.

-The consumer stores the data in a database and then uses the data to compute statistics.
+A transformer picks the data from the queue and store into a database tables according to category.

+A calculator queries the database to compute stastics on data to determine candidate below threshold.

 ## Dependencies